caprenter/bingley-music-town/docs/challenge2024.md

 </main>

-# Line up
+# Bandstand Line Up

 There will be music both days from 12 noon until 9pm, with a new act starting every hour on the hour.
 The last act will be on stage at 8pm.

 We've got 18 acts over the two days.
-More details to follow.
+Be sure to check back to this page for the latest details.

 | Time | Saturday 25th May | Sunday 26th May |
 | --- | --- | --- |